559 W. King Street,

 In 2005, admission was raised from $1.50 to $2.00, and $2.50 for weekends.
 Art House films were shown at what was informally known as ‘The Dollar House’.
 Carmike Cinemas closed the twin on November 29, 2007.

-In the summer of 2019 and extensive renovation of the rest of the building is almost completed, with plans to reopen in October 2019.
+On October 14, 2019 and extensive renovation of the rest of the building was completed and it reopened.
 While the interior has been reconfigured to incorporate onsite office space into much needed lobby space, considerable effort has gone into reclaiming that unique Art Deco style gleam.
-Once billed as “Western Carolina’s Finest Theatre” the newly renovated theatre will feature historic elements like a recreation of the original bold Art Deco style designed carpet from 1938 and restored multicolored wall sconces.
+Once billed as “Western Carolina’s Finest Theatre” the newly renovated theatre will feature historic elements like a recreation of the original bold Art Deco style designed carpet from 1938 and restored multi-colored wall sconces.

 Several film festivals are planned and a wide variety of performing arts events.